 Question from Tammy O.: Hello Rick.
 Thanks for all the great computer tips you post.
 They are a BIG help!!
-Now it’s my turn to ask a question…

 Could that be because my PC has a virus?
-My Norton 360 isn’t catching it if it is.
+My Norton Antivirus isn’t catching it if it is.
 Thanks.

 Rick‘s answer: Don’t worry Tammy, your PC is most likely virus free.

-All of those tasks appear to be the same exact thing because they all show up as chrome.exe, but here’s a way to easily see exactly what each of those processes are:
+All of those tasks appear to be the same exact thing because they all show up as Google Chrome, but here’s a way to easily see exactly what each of those processes are:

 2 – Take a look at all the processes listed.
 You’ll see that they are all “labeled” quite nicely.